MysteryPancake/Houdini-VBD/README.md

 >
 > However, TinyVBD and AVBD set `@vprevious` in a different place.
 I thought this was a typo, but turns out it's not.

-Hello, I was wondering if the order of these 2 lines is correct?
+Hi Chris, I was wondering if the order of these 2 lines is correct?

 ```cpp
 body->prevVelocity = body->velocity;